mattgordon320/Spot-Elevation-Marker/README.md

 Matt Gordon (Primary Developer) - matt.gordon320@gmail.com

 ####Outline of Intended Menu Items:

-	+Datums (Data)
+Datums (Data)
-		>Set Zero Datum - Allows users to define where in the model the Zero Datum is set.
+	*Set Zero Datum - Allows users to define where in the model the Zero Datum is set.
 All spot elevations are measured in reference to this plane.
-		>Show/Hide Datums - Allows user to toggle visibility of Datum Planes.
+	*Show/Hide Datums - Allows user to toggle visibility of Datum Planes.
 	+Spot Elevation Markers
 		*Create Spot Elevation Marker - Creates a single Spot Elevation Marker dynamic component that references the Z-height of an object/location with respect to the previously set Zero Datum.
 		*Create Grid-based Marker Set - Creates multiple markers in a user-defined grid (w/ options) on a model surface (terrain, etc.)